Beneficial Ownership Information Report: Guide to BOI Reporting Requirements and Meaning for Business Owners

 What should I do now?

 If you’re reading this article, you’re already headed in the right direction.
-We understand the urge to act quickly.
-As of this article’s publication, the FinCEN Beneficial Ownership Information reporting system is live.
-You may also want to seek the advice of an attorney who can review your specific circumstances and guide your decisions to confirm that you are doing what’s right for you.
+We understand the urge to act quickly since the FinCEN Beneficial Ownership Information reporting system is live.
+You may also want to seek the advice of an attorney who can review your specific circumstances and inform your decisions to confirm that you are doing what’s right for you.

 Learn more about the Business Ownership Information Reporting service >>